cougarTech2228/GameChangersDemo/README.md

-# InfiniteRecharge
+# Game Changers
-Project for the 2020 FRC Game - Infinite Recharge
+Project for the 2021 FRC Game - Game Changers